 Richard Netter 1918-2009

-The Sweden-America Foundation has cooperated with Thanks To Scandinavia since 1967, and regrets that one of the founders, Richard Netter has deceased in New York, July 2009.
-Richard Netter leaves in Thanks To Scandinavia a legacy of enhancing education and research with the scholarships awarded to many young Swedish talents.
+The Sweden-America Foundation has cooperated with Thanks To Scandinavia since 1967, and regrets that co-founder Richard Netter passed away in New York, July 2009.
+Richard Netter leaves in Thanks To Scandinavia a legacy of enhancing education and research through the scholarships awarded to many young Swedish talents.
 The Sweden-America Foundation and our alumni remember Richard Netter with gratitude.